Toronto International Film Festival

 About Toronto International Film Festival:

-Toronto International Film Festival is a Major 100 charity, with donations of $20.3m in F2015.
-A large portion of its revenues is generated from ticket sales and memberships, making up 37% of total revenues at $16.6m in F2015.
-Its administrative costs are 12% of revenues, and its fundraising costs are 17% of donations.
-For every $1 donated to Toronto International Film Festival, 71 cents is put towards its programs, falling within Ci's reasonable range.
-The charity's funding reserves are ($24.8m) due to $37m in outstanding long-term construction loans.
+Toronto International Film Festival is a large-cap charity, with donations of $19.4m in F2016.
+These donations include corporate sponsorships of $12.0m in F2016 and $14.4m in F2015, with philanthropic donations being $7.2m in F2016 and $5.7m in F2015.
+Ticket sales and memberships contribute 39% of total revenues, at $17.3m in F2016.
+Its administrative costs are 13% of revenues, and its fundraising costs are 18% of donations.
+For every $1 donated to Toronto International Film Festival, 69 cents is put towards its programs, falling within Ci’s reasonable range.
+The charity’s funding reserves are ($22.9m) due to $34.2m in outstanding long-term construction loans issued by the Ontario government.

 This charity report is an update that is being reviewed by Toronto International Film Festival.
 Changes and edits may be forthcoming.